gromov-io/MyTemplateGenerator/README.md

 Just create a template for your favorite stack — and generate any structure you want! 🎉

 **Configuration:**
-All settings via `mycodegenerate.json` in the project root or the visual configurator.
+All settings are managed via the standard VSCode user settings (or the visual configurator).

 To open the settings menu, press <kbd>Ctrl</kbd>+<kbd>P</kbd>, type `Configure myTemplateGenerator...` and select the menu item.

+You can also find all options in VSCode settings under `myTemplateGenerator`.

 # MyTemplateGenerator (русский)